google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 Design the content to fit on a small screen size first, then expand the screen until a breakpoint becomes necessary.
-This allows you to optimize breakpoints based on content and maintain the fewest number of breakpoints possible.
+This allows you to optimize breakpoints based on content and maintain the least number of breakpoints possible.

-Let's work through the example we saw at the beginning, the weather forecast.
+Let's work through the example we saw at the beginning: the weather forecast.
 The first step is to make the forecast look good on a small screen.